The door locks behind you. You’re stuck in a small room. The clock starts ticking. The challenge: Can you and your friends find your way out?

 Most escape rooms cap your time at one hour.
 If the clock runs out, which it often does, the door unlocks and you leave, wondering where your teamwork and creative-thinking went wrong.

-Here’s a look at the Boulder area’s six escape rooms and what kinds of adventure they offer.
+Here’s a look at the Boulder area’s seven escape rooms and what kinds of adventure they offer, in no particular order.

 1. Boulder Escape Room